 Magic Circle, ch 1.

-Round 3: *1 dc into the next st, 2 dc into the next st* Repeat around.
-(36)
+Round 3: *1 dc into the next st, 2 dc into the next st; Repeat from * around.
+(36 sts)

-Round 4: *1 dc into the next 2 sts, 2 dc into the next st* Repeat around.
-(48)
+Round 4: *1 dc into each of the next 2 sts, 2 dc into the next st; Repeat from * around.
+(48 sts)

-Round 14: dc in each st around.
-Sl st in last st of round.
-(48)
+Round 14: 1 dc into each st around, sl st into the last st of the previous round.
+(48 sts)

 If you would like a beanie, stop here.
-Ch 1.
-Sc around.
-Join to beginning sc.
-Fasten off and weave ends.
-Continue on for earflap hat.
+Ch 1, sc evenly around, join to beginning sc with a sl st. Fasten off and weave ends.

 For the second earflap, turn the hat to the front and skip 11 stitches.
 Join yarn and repeat instructions above.